mourisl/T1K/README.md

 T1K outputs several files. t1k_genotype.tsv is the main output file holding the genotyping result, where the allele for each gene is on its own line with format:

-	gene_name num_alleles allele_1 abundance_1 quality_1 allele_2 abundance_2 quality_2
+	gene_name num_diff_alleles allele_1 abundance_1 quality_1 allele_2 abundance_2 quality_2

-In the case of missing allele, the triple (allele, abundance, quality) will be ".
-0 -1". **We recommend to ignore alleles with quality less or equal to 0**.
+In the case of missing alleles or homozygous alleles, the triple (allele, abundance, quality) will be ".
+0 -1" as place holders. **We recommend to ignore alleles with quality less or equal to 0**.

 The other outputs files are: